Affiliate links on Android Authority may earn us a commission. Learn more.

 The purchase is expected to close in about 18 months, or sometime in early 2022.
 It is subject to regulatory approval in the U.S., the U.K., China, and the European Union.

-Arm’s main offices will continue to headquartered in Cambridge, U.K. However, Nvidia says it plans to expand the offices so it can become a “world-class AI research facility”.
+Arm’s main offices will continue to headquartered in Cambridge Audio, U.K. However, NVIDIA says it plans to expand the offices so it can become a “world-class AI research facility”.
 It also plans to build an AI supercomputer using Arm designs.